-Students are prohibited from accessing any inappropriate content on the Internet including, but not limited to, content that is sexual or pornographic in nature, extremist or militant materials, gambling, depictions of violence, and images that are intended to be abusive or harassing.
-Images of this nature are also prohibited from being used as a screensaver or desktop wallpaper.
+- Students are prohibited from accessing any inappropriate content on the Internet including, but not limited to, content that is sexual or pornographic in nature, extremist or militant materials, gambling, depictions of violence, and images that are intended to be abusive or harassing.
+Images of this nature are also prohibited from being used as a screensaver or desktop wallpaper. - While students are on campus, Internet access should be used only for educational purposes. - The playing of any games, online or otherwise, is not permitted during the school day except as part of an assigned, in-class activity.
+The school reserves the right to remove any games from any school-owned computer or prevent access to online games.

-- While students are on campus, Internet access should be used only for educational purposes. - The playing of any games, online or otherwise, is not permitted during the school day except as part of an assigned, in-class activity.
-The school reserves the right to remove any games from any school-owned computer or prevent access to online games. - The use of school-owned computers to watch videos, unless assigned by a teacher, is not permitted at any time during the school day. - Students may only install approved software through the Mosyle Manager Application, which is installed on all school-issued computers.
+The use of school-owned computers to watch videos, unless assigned by a teacher, is not permitted at any time during the school day.
+Students may only install approved software through the Mosyle Manager Application, which is installed on all school-issued computers.
 The installation of software from any other source is strictly prohibited.
-The school reserves the right to remove any unapproved software that has been installed on the computer. - If a student accidentally accesses a website that contains obscene or otherwise inappropriate material, he or she must notify a teacher or a member of the Technology Department as quickly as possible so that such sites can be blocked from further access.
-This is not merely a request; it is a responsibility.
+The school reserves the right to remove any unapproved software that has been installed on the computer.

+- If a student accidentally accesses a website that contains obscene or otherwise inappropriate material, he or she must notify a teacher or a member of the Technology Department as quickly as possible so that such sites can be blocked from further access.
+This is not merely a request; it is a responsibility. - Teachers must clearly define to students what is considered the appropriate use of AI in their class.
+Inappropriate use of AI will be viewed as an Academic Integrity violation.